The Influence of Age on the Relative Frequency of Super-Earths and Sub-Neptunes: Analysis

 Various authors have pointed out that the radius valley and small planet size distribution also depend on the stellar mass \citep[e.g.][]{Fulton2018, Wu2019, Berger2020b} and metallicity \citep{Owen2018}.
 Given the correlations between these parameters and age, we investigated whether the observed trend in \sesn might be more closely linked with one of these other parameters.
 We repeated the Monte Carlo simulation described above for the base sample by binning in age, mass, and metallicity.
 In this case, computed \sesn in 50 overlapping bins from the 5th to 95th percentile values in each parameter.
 For the bin widths in each parameter, we chose 3$\times$ the width given by Scott's normal reference rule.
 The results of this exercise are shown in Fig.~\ref{fig:trends}.

 We observe that the trend in stellar mass is mostly flat and conclude that stellar mass is unlikely to be a confounding variable in our analysis.
 However, the \sesn parameter is sensitive to metallicity.
-There are more super-Earths, relative to sub-Neptunes, at lower metallicities, which are strongly correlated with older ages in the CKS sample.
+There are more super-Earths, relative to sub-Neptunes, at lower metallicities, which are strongly correlated with older ages in the sample.
 In the base sample, the \sesn parameter decreases from $1.23 \pm 0.09$ among host stars in the lower third of metallicity values ([Fe/H]$<$-0.03 dex) to $0.89 \pm 0.05$ among stars in the upper third ([Fe/H]$>$+0.11 dex).
 Thus, it is unclear whether the observed trend is primarily due to age or metallicity effects.
-We also note that the period distribution of Kepler planets depends sensitively on metallicity, with planets found at preferentially larger periods around metal-poor stars \citep{Petigura2018}.
+We also note that the period distribution of small planets depends sensitively on metallicity, with planets found at preferentially larger periods around metal-poor stars \citep{Petigura2018}.
 This effect may conceivably introduce a gradient in \sesn with metallicity.

 To further isolate age as an independent variable, we constructed the restricted sample as discussed in \S\ref{sec:sample}.
 In this sample, we have effectively limited the correlation between age, mass, and metallicity as much as possible while retaining a sizable population of planets.
 The cuts described effectively limited our sample to cool stars (GK dwarfs) in a very narrow metallicity range around the median metallicity represented in the base sample.
 We then examined the radius distribution among planets with median posterior ages less than and greater than 3~Gyr.
 There were 112 planets and 90 planets in the young and old samples, respectively.
 We performed 5000 bootstrapping simulations, selecting 90 planets at random (with replacement) from each of two populations to produce the histograms and errors shown in Fig.~\ref{fig:unbiased}.
-We found that, even in an extremely narrow range of metallicity, the \sesn parameter increases from $0.67\pm0.15$ to $1.31\pm0.29$ between the young ($<3$~Gyr) and old ($>3$~Gyr) planet samples.
+We found that, even in an extremely narrow range of metallicity, the \sesn parameter increases from $0.66\pm0.14$ to $1.28\pm0.28$ between the young ($<3$~Gyr) and old ($>3$~Gyr) planet samples.
+We additionally performed a k-sample Anderson-Darling test on the young and old planet size distributions in this restricted sample, finding a test statistic of 1.5 and a $p$-value of 0.08, indicating the null hypothesis can be rejected at the 10\% level.